MicrosoftDocs/SupportArticles-docs/Teams/meetings/fix-choppy-video.md

 ## Symptoms

-During a Microsoft Teams call, when you share a video or other content that needs a higher frame rate for optimal viewing, the display for the other attendees lags and is choppy.
+During a call in Microsoft Teams, when you share a video or other content that needs a higher frame rate for optimal viewing, the display for the other attendees lags and is choppy.

 ## Cause